phenoxlab/phenox/docs/dev/api.md

 ### int pxget_blobmark(float *x,float *y, float *size)
 This function returns the mass and center of color blob after `pxset_blobmark_query()` is called.

- - Return 1, location of center of color blob is copied to "x" and "y", and total mass of color blob is copied to "size"
+ - Return 1, location of a center of color blob is copied to "x" and "y", and total mass of color blob is copied to "size"
  - Return -1 when CPU1 is in processing, or no query of `pxset_blobmark_query()` is received by CPU1.

 For actual usage, please refer to [Fly Phenox2 with colored landmark(autonomous)](../tut/controll_color.md)